 So by the logic above, CBD is CBD, right?
 Wrong.
 While we believe that CBD from either source is suitable to meet the needs of the ECS, the quality of the CBD that you are getting is what matters, and quality is directly affected by plant type, farming techniques, the extraction process, and more.

-All of the products from Amberwing Organics by J farms are made from the highest quality pharmaceutical-grade hemp, grown and processed domestically to provide our customers with the elite-level CBD products that they deserve.
+All of the products from Amberwing Organics by NJ farms are made from the highest quality hemp, grown and processed domestically to provide our customers with the elite-level CBD products that they deserve.

 Find High-Quality, Organic Hemp CBD Products Online From Amberwing Organics by NJ Farms

-We hope you found our guide to CBD useful and hope that you will also find exactly what you’re looking for among our line up of quality CBD oils, CBD vape oils, and CBD topicals — all made from the best ingredients with the best practices, all right here in the United States.
+We hope you found our guide to CBD useful and hope that you will also find exactly what you’re looking for among our line up of quality CBD oils, Gummies, Topicals and Pet Products — all made from the best ingredients with the best practices, all right here in the United States.
 Shop online